3liz/qgis-wfsOutputExtension/README.md

 extract the content of the archive with `unzip` or an other tool.

-Then move the directory of the plugin into the plugins directory of Qgis Server (it is `/opt/qgis/plugins` most often).
+Then move the directory of the plugin into the plugins directory of Qgis Server (it is `/opt/qgis/plugins` most often), rename the folder removing the version description.
 You need to restart Qgis Server.

 For more details, read [the documention of Qgis Server](https://docs.qgis.org/3.4/en/docs/user_manual/working_with_ogc/server/plugins.html#installation).